digital-work-lab/open-source-project/slides/03-python_1.md

 - Groups formed in the issue feeds
 - Forks were created.
-- Further questions related to the GitHub setup?
+- Further questions related to GitHub or the setup?
-- Setup completed?

 ---